materialsintelligence/matscholar/README.md

 summary = rester.get_summary(query={"material": ["GaN"]})
 ```
  This will return a dictionary with entity types as keys; the values will be a list of the top entities
- that occur in documents matching the query, each item in will be (entity, document count, fraction).
+ that occur in documents matching the query, each item in the list will be [entity, document count, fraction].

 To perform a fast literature review, the materials_search_ents method may be used.
 For a chosen application,
 this will return a list of all materials that co-occur with that application in our corpus.
 For example,